HadziqM/nvchad-config/README.md

 # My NVChad Config

-Tailored for my use case in general purpose programing mainly using rust, and also web development using websassembly, and normal framework, also support some other language and dev environtment.
+Tailored mainly for my use case on using rust, including web development using websassembly, and normal framework, but also support some other language and dev environtment.
 The key config make use of VScode key binding for the most part.

 ## Configured LSP and Linting
 ### web dev stuff